Getting Around Brazil: What You Need to Know Before You Travel

 São Paulo to Iguazu Falls

-If you are planning to visit Iguazu Falls, flying is by far the most practical option.
-The time saved is substantial and allows you to make the most of your visit.
+If you are planning to visit Iguazu Falls, flying is strongly recommended.
+The time saved allows you to focus on the experience rather than spending an entire day in transit.

 Rio de Janeiro to Florianópolis